Welcome to Biblical Grammar

 โ๏ธ Practice Exercise: Identifying Nouns and Verbs

-In the following verse, circle all the nouns and underline all the verbs:
+In the following verse, identify all the nouns and verbs:

 - List all the nouns you found: